-Bosnia: EP HZHB and USAID signed MoU on Mesihovina wind farm6.
-February 2017. / SEE Energy News
+Bosnia: EP HZHB and USAID signed MoU on Mesihovina wind farm, SEE Energy News

 Bosnian power utility EP HZHB and USAID have signed a Memorandum of Understanding (MoU) in order to speed up the construction of Mesihovina wind farm, near Tomislavgrad.